RiadhAdrani/ruvy/docs/md/docs/api/useState.md

 `useState` returns a [StateArray](/docs/types#statearray), which is an array of three values:

 1. `value` : The current state, which will take the value of `initialState` during the first render.
-2. `setter`: a function that lets you update the state which will trigger a re-render.
+2. `setter`: a function that lets you update the state which will trigger a re-render, accepts a callback with the current state as the argument.
 3. `getter` : a function that returns the current value of the state. useful when trying to access the state value within an _asynchronous function_ .

 <hr/>